CPS-research-group/CPS-research-group.github.io/_pages/research_profile.md

 ******
 ## Journals
   <ol>
-      			<li class="a">Heejong Park, Arvind Easwaran and Etienne Borde, "Online Cycle Detection for Models with Mode-Dependent Input and Output Dependencies", Elsevier Journal of Systems Architecture, 2021.(<a href="https://arxiv.org/abs/2102.01928">arXiv</a>)</li>
+      			<li class="a">Heejong Park, Arvind Easwaran and Etienne Borde, "Online Cycle Detection for Models with Mode-Dependent Input and Output Dependencies", Elsevier Journal of Systems Architecture, Volume 15, May 2021.(<a href="https://arxiv.org/abs/2102.01928">arXiv</a>)</li>
 			<li class="a">Saravanan Ramanathan, Nitin Shivaraman, Seima Suryasekaran, Arvind Easwaran, Etienne Borde and Sebastian Steinhorst, "A Survey on Time-Sensitive Resource Allocation in the Cloud Continuum", De Gruyter Methods and Applications of Informatics and Information Technology, Volume 62, Issue 5-6, Pages 241-255, 2020.(<a href="https://arxiv.org/abs/2004.14559">arXiv</a>)</li>
 			<li class="a">Mainak Dan, Seshadhri Srinivasan, Suresh Sundaram, Arvind Easwaran and Luigi Glielmo, "A Scenario-based Branch-and-Bound Approach for MES Scheduling in Urban Buildings", IEEE Transactions on Industrial Informatics (TII), Volume 16, Issue 12, Pages 7510-7520, December 2020.(<a href="http://arxiv.org/abs/2003.03750">arXiv</a>)</li>
 			<li class="a">Ankita Samaddar, Arvind Easwaran and Rui Tan, "A Schedule Randomization Policy to Mitigate Timing Attacks in WirelessHART Networks", Springer Real-Time Systems, Volume 56, Pages 452-489, October 2020.(<a href="https://rdcu.be/b6ykG">Springer-SharedIt</a>)</li>